girikgarg8/NetflixGPT/Notes.md

 Once we have the movie details from TMDB, we can dispatch an action to store it inside the Redux Store.

 Let's also discuss memoization in the React App.
 We can work on memoizing the results of different API calls like get videos of a component.
 This prevents making API calls everytime the Browse component is re-rendered and since this data is not needed to be fetched again from the server, memoization is a huge performance optimization.
 In order to implement memoization, we check if the data is already present in the store.
 If it is, we do not make the network call.

+Let's now work on internationalization feature in our React App: let's build this feature in the GPT Search Component.

+Websites with page translation feature rank higher in SEO (Search Engine Optimization).

+We'll store the information about the selected language in the store.
+This data can be reused across different components.